entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 >  -  This character is present in some coccosteoids, such as *Coccosteus* and *Millerosteus*.

 389. Path of central canal onto central plate: direct (0); with anterior projection before entering central plate (1).

+390. Paired pits on the internal side of the nuchal plate separated by a median septum：absent (0); present (1).
 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.